lightlabsinc/fsview/ANDROID.md

 ### Init sequence preparation

-See [](init) for example `*.rc` and shell scripts to place to the root directory. `init.fsv.sync.rc` governs the state machine that erects the ephemeral filesystem on a mapped block device and sets that device as the storage file exposed by the gadget driver; this state machine will be explained below in detail.
+See [init](init) for example `*.rc` and shell scripts to place to the root directory. `init.fsv.sync.rc` governs the state machine that erects the ephemeral filesystem on a mapped block device and sets that device as the storage file exposed by the gadget driver; this state machine will be explained below in detail.

 In `init.rc`, in `on property:vold.decrypt=trigger_load_persist_props`, add the following line at the very beginning: